neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 While I personally find Wanderu the most versatile, another great option is [BusBud](busbud.com){:target="_blank"}

 #### II.
-Booking multiple dates 1-3 months in advance may be cheaper than booking a single date the week of travel
+Booking multiple dates 1-3 months in advance may be cheaper than booking a single date the week of travel.

 Say you’re traveling from Philadelphia to New York on a weekend 3 months in the future, though you’re not sure which weekend.